TosinAdesanya23/SQL-files/README.md

 # SQL-files
 SQL codes showing my competencies as an SQL professional
-## This is the SQL code showing various SQL queries on my LITA Database
+## These are my SQL codes showing various SQL queries executed by me on my LITA Database
 CREATE TABLE
 ---
 ```